ijkannan/777-300/README.md

 1. Download the zip file by pressing code -> Download ZIP
 2. Unzip the file into your aircraft folder and make sure the aircraft folder directory is added in FlightGear's Add-ons menu
-3. Remove the -main from the folder name
+3. Remove the "-main" from the aircraft folder

 ## Installation - Git